 Search: Turning up the Dial

 We continuously seek out improvements to Search and have two significant changes to introduce into Search.
 The first is part of our normal upgrade service and will be released in a few weeks: we are expanding the facet search filter to narrow down search results, based on meta elements and attributes stored within the results shown on screen.
 Especially significant is the introduction of a new date search function, a fantastic way to assist those with historic collections and archives.

 The facet search filter will still be subtle in design, clean and simple to use, but informative and a key aid to helping users find the materials they are seeking.

 The second is an optional application (not part of our standard upgrade program) that integrates with Soutron to expand Search to web sites, data sets and other data that is outside of the library’s sources.
 We call it ASK Soutron from KARE, and it incorporates Natural Language Search, Artificial Intelligence and very fast search.
-It has the power to make any online enquiry service easier and more responsive to end users.
-You can learn more about it here (link to web page) but the best way is to experience it is to see it in action.
+It has the power to make any online enquiry service easier and more responsive to patrons.
+You can learn more about it here but the best way is to experience it is to see it in action.

 We are all on that journey as information professionals.
 My question, always, is how fast do we want to travel, how fast can we travel and what is the direction we should take?

 To learn more about our cloud-based solutions and how best to present your collections and information online, contact us today.